 HCDExchange operates an annual fellowship program where we place human-centred designers in host organizations working on adolescent and sexual reproductive health initiatives.

 Designers gain experience working on ASRH challenges and advancing the HCD+ASRH field.
-In turn, host organisations are able to build HCD skills and capacities as applied to ASRH program design and implementation.
-In 2020, we will award one to two initial six- to nine-month pilot fellowships, one based in Sub-Saharan Africa and another in South Asia.
+In turn, host organisations are able to build HCD skills and capacities as applied to ASRH programme design and implementation.
+Fellowships are between six and nine months long.
+Our fellows are hosted in ASRH organizations based in Sub-Saharan Africa or South Asia.

-The Design Fellowship cycle and milestones are outlined below.
-Jump to the bottom of this page to see the Design Fellow application.
+The Design Fellowship cycle and milestones for 2020-2021 are outlined below.
+Applications will re-open for the second cycle of the fellowship in mid 2021.

 |12 August 2020||Design Fellowship opportunity announced at International Youth Day convening.|

 |October – November 2020||Match fellow(s) with host organisation(s).
 Scope(s) of work and contract(s) drawn up with host organisations.
 Fellow(s) and host(s) will be announced on December 1, 2020 and fellows will begin work on a rolling basis.|

 |January 2021 – July 2021||Active Design Fellowship period.
 Ongoing documentation, communication, and participation in the HCDExchange community forum.|

 |12 August 2021||Sharing of insights and community learning product at the Second Annual International Youth Day convening.
 Process for Fellowship Cohort 2 begins.|